 Licenses and Copyright

 PLOS applies the Creative Commons Attribution (CC BY) license to articles and other works we publish.
 If you submit your paper for publication by PLOS, you agree to have the CC BY license applied to your work.
 Under this Open Access license, you as the author agree that anyone can reuse your article in whole or part for any purpose, for free, even for commercial purposes.
+These permitted uses include but are not limited to self-archiving by authors of submitted, accepted and published versions of their papers in institutional repositories.
 Anyone may copy, distribute, or reuse the content as long as the author and original source are properly cited.
-This facilitates freedom in re-use and also ensures that PLOS content can be mined without barriers for the needs of research.
+This facilitates freedom in reuse and also ensures that PLOS content can be mined without barriers for the needs of research.

 If your manuscript contains confidential information or content such as photos, images, figures, tables, audio files, videos, proprietary protocols, code, etc., that you or your co-authors do not own, we will require you to provide us with proof that the owner of that content (a) has given you written permission to use it, and (b) has approved of the publication of such information or content under the CC BY license.
 This form can be used to request permissions.
 Under no circumstances should your manuscript contain third party trade secret information.

 Don't assume that you can use any content you find on the Internet, or that the content is fair game just because it isn't clear who the owner is or what license applies.
 It's up to you to ascertain what rights you have—if any—to use that content.